zachjxyz/ZachJxyz/README.md

 # Hey ☕️
 <div align="justify">
-I'm Zach, a lover of coffee and books.
-I'm a marketer and full-stack developer.
-I love occupying both realms because it reflects why my core interests are deeply rooted in in Psychology and Tech.
-I'm particularly fascinated with how software continues to blur the lines between people and computers and how we'll continue using it to create our future.
+Lover of coffee and books, I'm a marketer and full-stack developer.
+I love occupying both realms because it reflects my two core drivers: Psychology and Technology.
+I'm particularly interested with software blurring the lines between people and computers and how we'll continue using it to create our future.
 <br />
 <br />
 <strong>I'm open to work.
 Feel free to contact me below:</strong>